 Professor Grant Macaskill: Grant Macaskill's research interests include the New Testament as a coherent body of theological literature emerging from the diverse contexts of late Second Temple Judaism; treatments of theological issues in the New Testament, notably 'Union with Christ'; examination of the transmission of Jewish apocalyptic texts in Christian tradition, particularly 1 Enoch and 2 Enoch.

 Dr Katherine Hockey: Katherine Hockey’s research is interested, more broadly, in the formation and shaping of Early Christian identity/identities.
 More specifically, this includes an interest in 1 Peter and the Catholic Epistles; Christian self-conception; emotion studies and the New Testament; and Greco-Roman philosophical ethics and rhetoric.

-Dr J Thomas Hewitt whose research interests include the texts of the New Testament as specimens of ancient Jewish literature; ancient messiah speculation among Jews and Christians; modes of early biblical interpretation, especially the interplay between scriptural tradition and innovative rereadings; participatory messianology in early Christian literature; and ethnicity and pneuma in the Pauline epistles.
-Dr Hewitt’s current research investigates reappropriations of Jewish scriptures by early Christian authors to conceptualize the activity of their ascended messiah.
+Dr J Thomas Hewitt: J. Thomas Hewitt’s research interests include texts of the New Testament as specimens of early Jewish literature; modes of early scriptural appropriation, especially interplay between scriptural tradition and interpretative innovation; ancient messiah speculation among Jews and Christians; participatory messianology in early Christian literature; and ethnicity and pneuma in the Pauline epistles.
+Dr Hewitt’s current research investigates scripturally formed discourses in ancient Jewish and Christian depictions of the heavenly realm.